Bilster Berg: Design

 Because of its seclusion and relative anonymity, it was envisioned that it could be used for sensitive driving exercises, including manufacturer testing and advanced driving instruction for bodyguards or special forces.

 The track features 200 m of elevation change over its 4.274 km length, with maximum gradients of +21/-26% through 44 crests and dips and 19 turns.

 In 2019, the driving simulator software RaceRoom added Bilster Berg to its tracks.

 Lap times

-Bilster Berg does not record official lap times; in 2014, the Donkervoort D8 GTO set a lap record for regular production vehicles at 1:46.12, which the firm celebrated by releasing a limited Bilster Berg Edition.
-Lars Kern set a new record of 1:43.1 in a Porsche 911 GT3 RS (991.2) in 2020.
+Bilster Berg does not record official lap times; in 2014, the Donkervoort D8 GTO set a lap record for regular production vehicles at 1:46.120, which the firm celebrated by releasing a limited Bilster Berg Edition.
+Lars Kern set a new record of 1:43.100 in a Porsche 911 (991.2) GT3 RS in 2020.

-The Volkswagen ID.R electric time attack car set the overall track record in 2020 with a lap time of 1:24.206.
+The Volkswagen ID.R electric time attack car set the unofficial overall track record in 2020 with a lap time of 1:24.206.